-For reasons beyond simply aesthetics (the oohs and aahs of stunningly gorgeous flowers), there are many motives behind companion planting: think function!
+Beyond aesthetics (the oohs and aahs of stunningly gorgeous flowers), there are many motives behind companion planting.
+In other words, think function!

-The “function” of plants – the actual job, role or purpose a plant has – varies and can greatly benefit one another if properly teamed up with others.
+The “function” of plants – the actual job, role or purpose a plant has – varies greatly.
+They can greatly benefit one another if properly teamed up with others.

 Functional Companion Planting with Geranium Rozanne

 Geranium Rozanne has been well known to work hard for her companions.
-One of her top attractions for companion planting is that she attracts honeybees that help pollinate other plants, like vegetables and fruits.
-Simply choose your favorite foods – peas, beans, apples or berries – and match them up with Rozanne for a useful and tasty garden next season.
+She attracts honeybees that help pollinate other plants, like vegetables and fruits.
+Simply choose your favorite foods – peas, beans, apples or berries.
+Then, match them up with Rozanne for a useful and tasty garden next season.

 Think about aesthetics, of course, along with function as you plan for your upcoming garden.
-Pair Geranium Rozanne with her companions for a stunning landscape full of useful and gorgeous foliage.
+For example, pair Geranium Rozanne with her companions for a stunning landscape full of useful and gorgeous foliage.
 Plants that compliment the beautiful and functional Geranium Rozanne include Catmint (Nepeta), Lilies, Gas Plant (Dictamnus), Delphinium and Shasta Daisies (Leucanthemum x superba).